MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 In the **File Path** column, some files have a fire icon next to them to indicate that they take up 10% or more of the build time.
 The time column shows the time spent parsing each file.
 The parse count column shows how many time the header file was parsed.

-The first header file highlighted in this list is `winrtHeaders.h` It takes 8.581 seconds of the overall 16.404 second build time, or 52.3% of the build time.
+The first header file highlighted in this list is `winrtHeaders.h` It takes 8.581 seconds of the overall 16.404-second build time, or 52.3% of the build time.
 The next most expensive is `Windows.UI.Xaml.Interop.h` and then `Windows.Xaml.h`.

 To see which file includes it, click the chevron next to the header.
 The **Parse Count** column can be helpful by pointing out how many times a header file is included by other files.
 Perhaps a header file is included multiple times, which could be a sign that it's a good candidate for a precompiled header file.